 In February 1940, the annual ladies tea and entertainment took place in the Chapel.
 March 16th. was observed as ladies’ day and Miss Mabel Wagstaff of Gateshead was the preacher.
 The annual outing for the Sunday School saw 60 teachers, scholars and friends go to Knaresborough again as they had done the previous year.

-An important name change occured at the start of the 1949s when it stopped being called Deanhouse Wesleyan Methodist Church and became Netherthong Wesley’s Methodist Church.
+An important name change occurred at the start of the 1949s when it stopped being called Deanhouse Wesleyan Methodist Church and became Netherthong Wesley’s Methodist Church.

 In December, the overseas missionary anniversary services were held in the Chapel.
 Rev. Thorpe spoke about missionary work in Ceylon and the Rev. Roberts gave an illustrated lecture on his work in West Africa.
 Also in December, the combined choirs of the Parish Church, Zion Methodist and Wesley Methodist gave carol services in the Parish Church.